 Help to Buy: ISA is a Cash ISA especially designed for people saving up for their first home.
 It is a Government scheme which provides an additional bonus subject to certain conditions being met.

-An ISA is an Individual Savings Account.
-They are tax-free accounts with a set limit on the amount you can save in them each year.
+An ISA is a tax-free account with a set limit on the amount you can save each year.
 The tax year runs from 6 April one year until 5 April the following year.

 LINK is the UK's cash machine network.
-Effectively every cash machine in the UK is connected to LINK, and is the only way banks and building societies can offer customers access to cash across the UK.
 All the UK's main debit and ATM card issuers are LINK members.

 Loss of Interest

 Some products charge a loss of interest if you make a withdrawal.
-An example of how it appears is ‘withdrawals subject to 30 days’ notice or loss of interest’.
-In some cases (usually notice accounts) you may be able to avoid the loss of interest by giving the right amount of notice.
+In some cases, you may be able to avoid the loss of interest by giving the right amount of notice.

 The date that an account will end.
-This may either be at a set date in the future or on anniversary of the account opening.
-Usually, you will be contacted just prior to maturity to remind you.
+This may either be at a set date in the future or a year on from the account opening.
+You may be contacted just prior to maturity to remind you.

-The notice period on a savings account is the number days you need to give before you can access the money without losing interest.
-So an account with a 90 day notice period requires you to tell the bank or building society 90 days in advance of your intention to make a withdrawal.
+The notice period is the number days you need to give before you can access your money without losing interest.

 An account you open and manage online.
 Another name for an e-account.

 p.a. stands for per annum.
-So if the interest rate is 1.30% p.a. it means the amount of interest earned every year.
+So, if the interest rate is 1.30% p.a. it means the amount of interest that you earn in a year.

 Power of attorney (PofA)

-If you appoint a power of attorney, you are appointing someone (normally a family member) to act on your behalf.
-It is only valid while you still have mental capacity to make your own decisions about your finances, so you’re aware of what your attorney are doing.
+If you appoint a power of attorney, you are agreeing that someone can act on your behalf.
+It’s only valid while you still have mental capacity to make your own decisions about your finances.

-The Prudential Regulation Authority (PRA) is responsible for the prudential regulation and supervision of around 1,700 banks, building societies, credit unions, insurers and major investment firms.
-An aim of the PRA is to promote the safety and soundness of the firms it regulates.
+An aim of the PRA is to promote the safety of the firms it regulates.

-Stands for Personal Savings Allowance.
-Every saver has a PSA and is the amount you can earn in interest without paying tax on it.
+The PSA is the amount you can earn in interest from your savings, without paying tax on it.

 A savings account that usually allows you to pay in monthly.
 The account may have limits on how often and how much money you can take out.

 Small Change Big Difference®

 Standing orders are a way of setting up a regular, fixed payment from your bank account.
-You can set a payment to be taken at a certain frequency (for example, the 1st of each month) for a set amount of time.
+You can set a payment to be taken at a certain frequency for a set amount of time.

 Term normally refers to the life of the product.
-This could either be for a set length or time e.g. 1 or 2 years or to a set date in the future.
+This could either be for a set length of time, like one or two years or to a set date in the future.

-A savings account with a Variable rate of interest means that the interest rate payable on your account can change and can move both up and down.
+This means that the interest rate on your account can move both up and down.

 Verifying your identity

-We have a responsibility to verify your identity when you are opening a savings account or applying for a mortgage.
+We have to verify your identity when you are opening a savings account.
 This helps prevent financial crime and money laundering.
-If we are not able to identify you using an electronic verification system, you will be requested to provide one or more items of documentation to prove your identity and address.
+If we’re not able to identify you using an electronic verification system, you’ll be asked to provide one or more documents to prove your identity and address.